AFeese/Password-Generator/README.md

 The program works as follows:

 ...
 When the Generate Password button is clicked, the user is prompted with four options for password criteria: lowercase letters, uppercase letters, special characters, and numbers.
+If no criteria is selected, the user is prompted to try again.

 The last prompt asks the user to pick a password length between 8 and 128 characters.
 If the user picks a number outside of those parameters, an alert is shown that reads, "incorrect selection.
 Please try again".